MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 **Important:** While you will validate IRM for Exchange and SharePoint in Lab 7, you must enable IRM for SharePoint Online now because it can take up to 60 minutes or more for IRM to show up in SharePoint Online.
 By the time you get to the validation exercise in Lab 7, IRM should have finished its internal configuration and you won’t have to wait for it to be present in SharePoint Online.
 Keep this time issue in mind if you plan to enable IRM in your real-world deployment.

-1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as the **MOD Administrator**.
+1. You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as the **MOD Administrator**.

 2. In the **Microsoft 365 admin center**, select **Show all** (if necessary) in the left-hand navigation pane to see all the navigation options.
 Under **Admin centers,** select **SharePoint**.
 This will open the SharePoint admin center in a new tab.